-24 C.F.R. § 85.36(e) requires that a grantee and subgrantee of Federal funds take all necessary affirmative steps to assure that minority firms and women's business enterprises and labor surplus area firms are used when possible; and establishes the minimum HUD standards regarding each participating jurisdiction's outreach effort to minority business enterprises (MBE) and women-owned business enterprises (WBE), together M/WBE.
+24 C.F.R. § 85.36(e) requires that a grantee and subgrantee of Federal funds take all necessary affirmative steps to assure that minority firms and women's business enterprises and labor surplus area firms are used when possible; and establishes the minimum HUD standards regarding each participating jurisdiction's outreach effort to minority business enterprises (MBE) and women owned business enterprises (WBE), together M/WBE.

-2 C.F.R. § 200.321 requires the non-Federal entity to take necessary steps to ensure that all recipients, subrecipients, contractors, subcontractors, and/or developers funded in whole or in part with CDBG-DR financial assistance ensure that, when possible, contracts and other economic opportunities are directed to small and minority firms, women-owned business enterprises, and labor surplus area firms.
+2 C.F.R. § 200.321 requires the non-Federal entity to take necessary steps to ensure that all recipients, subrecipients, contractors, subcontractors, and/or developers funded in whole or in part with CDBG-DR financial assistance ensure that, when possible, contracts and other economic opportunities are directed to minority business enterprises (MBE), women-owned business enterprises (WBE), together M/WBE small and minority firms, women-owned business enterprises, and labor surplus area firms.